ddrazir/alarm4pi/README.md

 * mjpg-streamer: This is the used web streaming server from jacksonliam (originally created by Tom Stöveken).
 It is already included in the alarm4pi repository, but it must be compiled manually serparately.
-* Pushover: This app (available for iOS and Android) must be (purchased and) instaled in the user's mobile phone in order to receibe the intrusion and information notifications from alarm4pi.
+* Pushover (optional): This app (available for iOS and Android) must be (purchased and) instaled in the user's mobile phone in order to receibe the intrusion and information notifications from alarm4pi.
 * SocketXP (optional): if your Raspberry Pi is connected to the Internet through an Internet service provider that uses CG-NAT (carrier-grade network address translation), it means that it is not directly accesible from the